stanleyqubit/MWSE/docs/source/events/calcHitDetectionCone.md

 ## Event Data

-* `angleXY` (number): The cosine of the maximum allowable angle offset in the horizontal direction that will hit.
-This is the same units as game setting fCombatAngleXY.
+* `angleXY` (number): The maximum allowable angle offset (in radians) in the horizontal direction that will hit.
+This is related to game setting fCombatAngleXY but using different units.
 May be adjusted.
-* `angleZ` (number): The cosine of the maximum allowable angle offset in the vertical direction that will hit.
-This is the same units as game setting fCombatAngleXY.
+* `angleZ` (number): The maximum allowable angle offset (in radians) in the vertical direction that will hit.
+This is related to game setting fCombatAngleZ but using different units.
 May be adjusted.
 * `attacker` ([tes3reference](../../types/tes3reference)): *Read-only*.
 The reference of the attacker.
 * `attackerMobile` ([tes3mobileActor](../../types/tes3mobileActor)): *Read-only*.
 The mobile which is making the attack.
 * `reach` (number): The weapon's reach multiplier, typically in the range 0.5 - 2.0.
 May be adjusted.
+* `target` ([tes3reference](../../types/tes3reference)): *Read-only*.
+The reference of the target.
+Only available at the second stage (weapon strike).
+* `targetMobile` ([tes3mobileActor](../../types/tes3mobileActor)): *Read-only*.
+The mobile which is targetted.
+Only available at the second stage (weapon strike).